msuhail1997/Reinforced-Learning/README.md

 # Reinforced-Learning

-Implemented Q Learning using numpy to train two models with a Min-Max algorithm based opponent.
-The models were made to play with each other to achieve Self learning.
+-The 'Self Learning' folder contains an implementation of Q Learning trained against a Min-Max agent to implement Self Learning in Tic-Tac-Toe.

+- RL algorithms to maximize overall rewards for the games (Cartpole, GridWorld, Mountain Car).